I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 Introduction

-This article was inspired by the slide deck "VPCの中、EventBridge Connectionで入れますよ?"
-(You can get inside a VPC with EventBridge Connection?) presented by Mr. Shimokawa from AWSJ at JAWS-UG Ibaraki #14 held on June 13, 2026, which motivated me to actually try reaching an Internal ALB inside a VPC from Step Functions.
+This article was inspired by a slide presentation titled "You can get inside a VPC with EventBridge Connection?" by Mr. Shimokawa from AWSJ, presented at JAWS-UG Ibaraki #14 on June 13, 2026.
+After seeing the slides, I decided to actually try accessing an Internal ALB inside a VPC from Step Functions.

-When you want to call an Internal ALB inside a VPC from Step Functions, the conventional approach was to use a VPC Lambda.
+When calling an Internal ALB inside a VPC from Step Functions, the conventional approach was to use a VPC Lambda.

-In December 2024, the Private connectivity feature for EventBridge Connection became GA (Generally Available), making it possible to reach private APIs inside a VPC via VPC Lattice without Lambda.
+In December 2024, the Private connection feature for EventBridge Connection became GA (Generally Available), making it possible to reach private APIs inside a VPC via VPC Lattice without Lambda.

-Additionally, in November 2025, API Gateway REST API's private integration became capable of directly specifying an ALB, enabling calls to an ALB inside a VPC via VPC Link v2 without Lambda as well.
+Additionally, in November 2025, it became possible to directly specify an ALB in private integrations for API Gateway REST APIs, allowing you to call an ALB inside a VPC without Lambda via VPC Link v2 as well.

-Despite the GA release in December 2024, there are still few practical Japanese-language articles, and no comparison articles with API Gateway could be found, so I built and compared the following two patterns.
+Despite the GA release in December 2024, there were still few Japanese practical articles, and no comparison articles with API Gateway could be found, so I built and compared the following 2 patterns.

 - Pattern A: EventBridge Connection (Private) + via VPC Lattice